Finding a Top Financial Advisor Firms in Minneapolis, Minnesota

 The firm was founded in 1993 by two people who later grew Financial Focus into a network of more than 100 advisors across eight states.
-The company is owned by five men, each with 20% or less of the company.
+The company is owned by five executive officers, plus five others.
 John Bina services as president and chief compliance officer and John Dritz is the senior officer of the company.
 Bina has worked in the financial services industry since 1989 and assumed his position at Focus Financial in 2007.

 Focus Financial Services

 You can get a tailored financial plan based on your goals and perspectives through the financial planning services offered by Focus Financial.
 While it’s always smart to start early with financial planning, the company recommends you seek an advisor if you’re planning for retirement, transitioning to a new job, going through a marriage or divorce or during another key financial moment.

 In addition to financial planning, the company offers asset management.
 The benefit of having an expert manage your portfolio can “help you avoid making costly financial management mistake,” according to Focus Financial.
 This means your asset manager acts “as an intermediary to keep all parties on track toward achieving your financial planning goals.”
 Rather than researching all your investment choices yourself, your financial advisor does the legwork for you, helping you make good choices and saving you the time and effort.

 With a $25 million asset minimum, Envoi LLC is highly exclusive.
 It serves high-net-worth individuals, their trusts, legal entities, business entities and charitable organizations.
 The fee-only firm charges advisory fees based on a percentage of your asset under management (AUM).

 The firm provides centralized financial planning and management, cash flow budgeting and expense management, discretionary investment management, income and estate tax planning, risk management and wealth transfer planning, oversight, among its services.